HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 **Catalog Update File Types**

-Each CINX catalog update file has field that defines its **Type.**  Catalog update types are:
+Each CINX catalog update file has field that defines its **Type**.
+Catalog update types are:

-* **Update** – file contains any items that have had changes since the previous update was published.
+* **Update** – file contains any items that have had changes since the previous update was published
-* **Full** – file contains ALL items in the catalog.
+* **Full** – file contains ALL items in the catalog
-* **Custom** – file contains user-defined contents.
+* **Custom** – file contains user-defined contents

 **Catalog Update File Status Filter Types**

-Each CINX catalog update file has field that defines its **Status.**  When an API call is made to retrieve Catalog Updates a Status filter can be submitted.
+Each CINX catalog update file has field that defines its **Status**.
+When an API call is made to retrieve catalog updates a Status filter can be submitted.
 Catalog update status filters are:

-* **New** – files that have not been download/applied.
+* **New** – files that have not been download or applied
-* **Applied** – files that have been applied to the integrated system.
-(Requires submission of an API call to mark the file as Applied.)
+* **Applied** – files that have been applied to the integrated system (Requires submission of an API call to mark the file as Applied.)
-* **All** – returns all update files for the requested subscription.
+* **All** – returns all update files for the requested subscription

 **CINX UI – Catalog Updates**

 The CINX UI provides extensive capabilities to manage the catalog updates.
 Admin settings can be defined that will allow for the creation of update files that can be accessed via the API.
 Custom update files can be requested.
 Updates can be downloaded and a history of activity can be viewed.

 <img src='images/subscription15.jpg'/>

 (Note: many of the API URLs will contain an IPU parameter.
 IPU is an acronym for Integrated Product/Price Updates)

 ## Get Update List
-### API – GET Catalog Updates List
+### API Endpoint – Get a List of Catalog Updates

 ```javascript
 //Using cinx-api.js